getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 **Proposal**

-OLAP databases are not suitable for our use case.
 OLTP databases such as PostgreSQL and AlloyDB support updates which appear to be a key requirement for the Replays product.

 **Drawbacks**